PhuongKDo/Framework1-checklist/Framework1-Notes.md

 - ☑ list only active companies
 - ☑ show only employee(s) that works for the particular company
 - ☑ show company detail [had to make a button instead of clickable row due to modal]
-- ☑ in modal, user can update employee information, href leads back to update page
+- ☑ in modal, user can update employee information, update link leads back to update page
 - ☑ updated company
 - ☑ soft delete company
 - ☑ show company details